Alicia D'Amico: The 1980s–1990s

 In 1969 Alicia D’Amico had participated in the foundation of the Unión Feminista Argentina (UFA) accompanied by other intellectual women like María Luisa Bemberg, Leonor Calvera, Marta Migueles or Hilda Rais.
 Together with other feminist groups like Movimiento de Liberación Femenina (MLF), they started to create feminist debates, study groups where they read feminist texts and many awareness work to the general public.
 This organisations developed during the 1970 decade, until the coup d’état of 1976.

-Some years later, in October 1982, Derechos Iguales para la Mujer Argentina (DIMA) held the First Argentinian Congress La mujer en el Mundo de Hoy, and in 1983 the Jornadas de la Creatividad Femenina and a Second Argentinian Congress La mujer en el Mundo de Hoy, among others.
+Some years later, in October 1982, Derechos Iguales para la Mujer Argentina (DIMA) held the First Argentine Congress La mujer en el Mundo de Hoy, and in 1983 the Jornadas de la Creatividad Femenina and a Second Argentine Congress La mujer en el Mundo de Hoy, among others.
 This series of activities made easier the gathering of the previous feminist groups and they were able to continue their work.
 Coinciding with the celebration of this feminist activities, Alicia D’Amico started a project that lasted until the date of her death in 2001, her series of works Creación de la propia imagen.
-This concept started in the First Argentinian Congress La mujer en el Mundo de Hoy, where the Argentinian photographer took photos of the women that attended the congress, and she let them pose however they wanted to, the importance of the photo was to capture the essence, the sensibility of each person.
+This concept started in the First Argentine Congress La mujer en el Mundo de Hoy, where the Argentine photographer took photos of the women that attended the congress, and she let them pose however they wanted to, the importance of the photo was to capture the essence, the sensibility of each person.

 In August 1983, Lugar de Mujer was created and among its founders were Alicia D’Amico.
 In this place they held different cultural activities, study groups, information chats and awareness sessions.
 It was a very stimulating place for feminist art, because a lot of its participants were artists, like Alicia D’Amico herself.
 In Lugar de Mujer, continuing with the idea of Creación de la propia imagen, D’Amico made with the psychologist Graciela Sykos a workshop called Autorretrato, where the participants were able to transform the imagen of women, a new image of women by women, through photography.
-Part of this works were published in the third issue of the Argentinian newspaper, alfonsina, in 1984.
+Part of this works were published in the third issue of the Argentine newspaper, Alfonsina, in 1984.
 This workshops were repeated in time and them allowed Alicia D’Amico to portrayed a lot of different women.

 Later, she worked with another psychologist, Liliana Mizrahi, in a project which was between photography and performance, called Pies desnudos (1985).
 The main objective of it was different from the one in Autorretrato workshops.
 In this series of photographs, Alicia D’Amico was searching for a legitimate representation of the desire between women.
 She worked on make lesbianism visible by using visual representation.
 By making a visual imaginary of desire between women she was contributing to give visibility to it.
 She continued with her main genre, the portrait, to represent women couples.
 This couples were real couples, and D’Amico only capture the photos without them posing, because the artist didn't want to lose the authenticity or the tenderness.